Sentence Improvement

 1. View Hint View Answer Discuss in Forum

-Here, components is the right usage.
+Here, demanding is the right usage.

-Here, components is the right usage.
+Here, demanding is the right usage.

 1. View Hint View Answer Discuss in Forum

-Here, If/In case is the right usage.
+Here, whisked is the right usage.

 Correct Option: C

-Here, If/In case is the right usage.
+Here to have been rich is the right usage.

 1. View Hint View Answer Discuss in Forum